 Usage Quirks:

-• Points only transfer at a 1:1 ratio
+• Points are mostly transferred at a 1:1 ratio

 • Card must be paid off in full every month